openpracticelibrary/openpracticelibrary/src/pages/practice/crazy-8s.md

   5. When the timer goes off, put your pens down.

-  6. Have team members spend 2 min presenting their 8 ideas to everyone
+  6. Have team members spend 2 min presenting their 8 ideas to everyone.

   ### Follow-on Activities